mesrikanthreddy/docs/content/engine/install/_index.md

-Docker Engine is available on a variety of [Linux distros](../../desktop/install/linux-install.md), [macOS](../../desktop/install/mac-install.md), and [Windows 10](../../desktop/install/windows-install.md) through Docker Desktop, and as a [static binary installation](binaries.md).
-Find your preferred operating system below.
+Docker Engine is available on a variety of [Linux distros](../../desktop/install/linux-install.md), [macOS](../../desktop/install/mac-install.md), and [Windows 10](../../desktop/install/windows-install.md) through Docker Desktop and as a [static binary installation](binaries.md).
+I've included your preferred operating system below.

 ### Desktop